jgibbon/slumber/README.md

 - Does not work with Android media players on jolla1 phone.
 - Does not work in Sailfish Browser (working alternative: WebPirate Browser)
 - Sensors won't work when Display is off.
 But there is an option to keep it on while the timer runs.
 (If you know how to fix: please tell me!)
-- Volume will be set to a default value at program start (If you know how to easily get the current volume: please tell me!)
 - Phone Vibration might trigger Accelerometer.
 (Well…)

 ## Install